The 7 Common Marketing Mistakes B2B SaaS Founders Make – Must Avoid!

 Marketing Mistake #5: Treating Marketing as a Secondary Priority

-Putting marketing on the back burner leads to several issues:
+Putting marketing on the back burner causes:

 - Delayed market feedback on product‑market fit